rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 createXML transactions.xsd transactions tx-{0}.xml 2
 ```

-This tells Benerator to generate 2 xml files named 'tx-1.xml' and 'tx-2.xml' based on the schema file 'transactions.xsd' using the 'transactions'
+This tells Benerator to generate 2 xml files named `tx-1.xml` and `tx-2.xml` based on the schema file `transactions.xsd` using the `transactions`
 element as root element.

-Open one of the generated files and you will see the following content:
+Open one of the generated files, and you will see the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>